-As a student on the Graduate Apprenticeship programme in BSc Software Development for Business, you are part of an exciting new development.
+As a student on the Graduate Apprenticeship programme in BSc Software Development for Business, you will be part of an increasingly important, dynamic, and multi-disciplinary field to help address many of society's challenges of the future.
 We have a long history of working closely with industry, and we are looking forward to developing even closer links through this programme.
 We believe that the Graduate Apprenticeship initiative will provide unique benefits to all those involved - but most importantly to you as you progress towards your degree through work-based learning.